gaiaresources/abis-mapping/abis_mapping/templates/survey_occurrence_data_v2/templates/instructions.md

 This template is used to record occurrence data; that is, the presence or absence of an organism at a particular site locality at a point in time.

-The Systematic Survey Occurrences template **must be used in combination** with the Systematic Survey Metadata template, and in some cases the Systematic Survey Sites template.
+The Systematic Survey Occurrences Data template **must be used in combination** with the Systematic Survey Metadata template, or with the Systematic Survey Metadata and the Systematic Survey Sites Data template, or with the Systematic Survey Metadata, the Systematic Survey Site Data and the Systematic Survey Site Visit Data template.

 Templates have been provided to facilitate integration of your data into the Biodiversity Data Repository database.
 Not all types of data have been catered for in the available